tfpractice/todoStitch/README.md

  That last sentence was music to my ears.
 As I'm constantly experimenting with code,I've come to appreciate mongoDB for it's quick uptake compared to its relational counterparts, and Stitch only makes things better.
 I've created this small todo-list application, to introduce some of the benefits of Stitch, and show demonstrate just how easy it is to get started.

 # What we'll be building
  This is a small CRUD-style application that uses MondoDB Stitch for the backend and React for the UI.
 Users will be able to Sign-in anonymously (the best!), create new tasks, and edit/delete the tasks they create.
 Excluding the boilerplate (ugh!) config files, this project's `src` directory consists almost entirely of react components and two files dedicated to the backend.
-Fair warning,
+This project is very minimal, so fair warning, it's pretty ugly.

+# Setup
+ For this project, you'll need a MongoDB Atlas cluster using MongoDB version 3.4+.
+The tutorial uses an Atlas Free Tier cluster.
+They're exceedingly easy to setup, you can find instructions here.

+ You'll need to create a new Stitch application to associate with  your cluster.
+Atlas features an intuitive UI that walks you through creating a new stitch application in under eight clicks.
+Then you'll be redirected to your console to setup a new collection.